developer-zebra/developer-zebra-site/src/datawedge/7-0/guide/output/index.md

 **Multi byte character delay -** used to set an inter-character delay (in ms) for sending multibyte characters.
 This parameter can help avoid problems that arise when sending Unicode and multibyte characters to the Android browser.
 Value is set to zero by default.
 If experiencing errors in the delivery of keystrokes, increase the delay value in increments of 100 ms.

 **Key event delay -** used to set a delay (in ms) for dispatching control characters as keystrokes to the foreground application.
+This parameter is useful when sending data containing text as well as key events, where key events are sent asynchronously causing data to be delivered in the incorrect order.
+In this circumstance, it is recommended to add a key event delay to correct the order of data delivery.

 <!--
 Send data - Set to transfer the captured data to the foreground application.
 Disabling this option prevents the actual data from being transmitted.
 However, the prefix and suffix strings, if present, are still transmitted even when this option is disabled (default - enabled).